singhritesh85/service-mesh-in-kubernetes-using-Istio/README.md

 Now do the entry in Rout53 to create record set for DNS Name of isto-ingressgateway service and create the URL and access your application through that URL.
 ![image](https://github.com/user-attachments/assets/65f8ed5c-ae04-4f4a-a49c-857a5a178567)
 ![image](https://github.com/user-attachments/assets/47c09078-e667-4e11-9d34-b7211c72eff8)

+### Istio supports traffic spliting and hence canary deployment.
+To demonstrate canary deployment using Istio I have installed Argo Rollout and deleted earlier deployment, gateway and virtualservice of microservice using the command kubectl delete -f kubernetes-original-manifests.yaml and kubectl delete -f gateway-original.yaml.